emadak47/Battleship/README.md

 * Proper indentation and naming styles: Proper names and neat organisation of the code.
 * In-code documentation: done on every file.

+# Non-Standard libraries:
+1- utiltiy: for pair coordinate (typedef pair<int, int> coordinate) 2- fstream: to stream input and output from external files.
+3- iomanip: for setw(3)

 Reference: https://www.thesprucecrafts.com/the-basic-rules-of-battleship-411069